VineethRoshanP/ChennaiGeeks_WebsiteRedesign/README.md

 # ChennaiGeeks_WebsiteRedesign
-A mockup for a possible redesign to the ChennaiGeeks website
+A mockup for a possible redesign to the ChennaiGeeks website..